 Joseph C. Hutcheson Professor in Law; Director, Tarlton Law Library at University of Texas at Austin

-Barbara is Director of the Tarlton Law Library/Jamail Center for Legal Research and the Joseph C. Hutcheson Professor in Law, with research interests including differences between print and electronic information retrieval.
+Professor Bintliff is Director of the Tarlton Law Library/Jamail Center for Legal Research and the Joseph C. Hutcheson Professor in Law.
+Her research interests include studying the differences between print and electronic information retrieval and the ways in which these search methods yield divergent results.

 Becky Moseley